Here are some of my top tips to prevent yourself from being a victim of burglary

 - Get someone you trust to check in on your house and move your bins back if you are on holiday.

-If you are interested in reading about our burglary, you can do so by clicking here.
+If you are curious and want to read about our burglary, you can do so by clicking here.